Ahmedsaed/100-days-of-code/README.md

 ### Day 48: March 14, 2022
 **Progress:**

-- Watched some tutorials about Github Acions
+- Watched some tutorials about Github Actions
 - Made some progress in week 1 Convolutional Neural Networks course (on Coursera)
 - Made some progress in AWS Deepracer student league